kwur/new-kwur-site/_posts/2009-10-09-album-review-the-almighty-defenders-the-almighty-defenders.md

   </p>

   <p>
     WOAH!!
-Best thing I&#8217;ve heard all year.
-The Almighty Defenders is a supergroup of King Khan, The Black Lips and Mark Sultan (as if they all didn&#8217;t play together anyway).
+Best thing I’ve heard all year.
+The Almighty Defenders is a supergroup of King Khan, The Black Lips and Mark Sultan (as if they all didn’t play together anyway).
 In ten days, they recorded this jangly, lo-fi, whiskey soaked garage soul record.
-Remin. of Screamin&#8217; Jay Hawkins and Northern Soul stompers.
+Remin. of Screamin’ Jay Hawkins and Northern Soul stompers.
 This takes the King Khan/Black Lips project to the next level.
 What No Wave did to funk, this does to soul.
   </p>

   <p>